gini/gini-mobile-android/bank-sdk/sdk/src/doc/source/migrate-to-3-0-0.rst

 Breaking Changes
 ++++++++++++++++

-We removed the ability for users to manually add additional line items.
+We removed the ability for users to manually add additional articles.
 We also removed the info box.

 New Features
 ++++++++++++